PEZ/promesa-stack-overflow/README.md

 # Repro - Promesa resolve stack overflow

+> [!NOTE]
+> **This is fixed on Promesa `master`**.
+[A new release to be cut soon](https://github.com/funcool/promesa/issues/165#issuecomment-3484332771).
+This project has been updated to use Git coordinates and `:git:sha "4c3917258c19fc547dd87d439e1cdb413cb1f9f2"`, and the issue is then no longer reproducible.

+## Original Repro

-This is the currently minimal repro for a stack overflow when using [Promesa](https://github.com/funcool/promesa) to resolve a promise returned by `(vscode/env.clipboard.readText)` in a VS Code extension.
+This is a minimal repro for a stack overflow when using [Promesa](https://github.com/funcool/promesa) to resolve a promise returned by `(vscode/env.clipboard.readText)` in a VS Code extension.

 The latest Promesa version where this does not occur is `10.0.594`.
 The issue appears starting from `11.0.664`.